eliaskosunen/scnlib/docs/rationale/vscan.rst

 ======================================================================

 This approach is borrowed (*cough* stolen *cough*) from fmtlib, for the same reason it's in there as well.
-Consider this peace of code:
+Consider this piece of code:

 .. code-block:: cpp